CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/Debug-Tools.md

 Recommendation                  : No issue was observed.
 ```

-For detailed parameters and instructions, please refer to latest MFT User Manual.
+For detailed parameters and instructions, refer to the latest {{<exlink url="https://docs.mellanox.com/category/mft" text="MFT user manual">}}.

 ### mstdump - Mellanox Dump Tool

-The mstdump utility dumps device internal configuration registers.
-The dump file is used by Mellanox Support for hardware troubleshooting purposes.
-It can be applied on all Mellanox devices.
+On Mellanox switches, the `mstdump` utility dumps device internal configuration registers.
+The dump file is used by NVIDIA Mellanox Support for hardware troubleshooting purposes.
+It can be run on all Mellanox switches.

-When debugging a link issue, it is recommended to execute the command 3 times with 1 sec interval to help track the state machine changes.
+When debugging a link issue, you should execute the command 3 times at 1 second intervals to help track the state machine changes.

-Examples:

-Dumps internal registers of a SN2700 device:
+For example, to dump internal registers of an SN2700 switch, run:

 ```
-admin@sonic:~$ sudo mstdump /dev/mst/mt52100_pci_cr0
+admin@switch:~$ sudo mstdump /dev/mst/mt52100_pci_cr0
 ...
 0x0015a884 0x40000000
 0x0015a888 0x00000024